In 10 years, climate change will cost us $ 20 billion a year

 To prevent these problems, the report proposes a multi-step approach to investing in early warning systems and natural disaster forecasting.
 This will help people take the necessary action if they live in areas with potentially severe weather conditions.

-“Early Warning Systems (EWS) are a prerequisite for effective disaster risk reduction and adaptation to climate change.
-The willingness and ability to react at the right time and in the right place can save many lives around the world, ”said Professor Petteri Taalas.
+“Early warning systems (EWS) are a prerequisite for effective disaster risk reduction and climate change adaptation.
+The readiness and ability to respond at the right time and in the right place can save many lives around the world,” said Professor Petteri Taalas.

 The least developed countries (LDCs) and small island states (SIDS) are the most vulnerable to severe weather threats, with 90 per cent of these countries prioritizing EWS development as their top priority.
 But they cannot install these warning systems due to lack of capital and financial resources.